Open Access Publication

 Q: What is the difference between “free” content and an “open access” article, as noted in IEEE Xplore?

 A: There is some content within IEEE Xplore that is labeled as free.
 This content is typically not technical in nature, e.g. tables of contents, covers, advertisements, etc. This content is available to all within IEEE Xplore and it is not supported by author processing fees.

 Open access is content that is technical in nature, supported by author processing fees, and available to all.

 Q: Is the peer review process different for open access articles compared to traditional articles?

 A: No. All IEEE journals, transactions, and letters have the same high standard of peer review for all content submitted, regardless of open access status.

-In addition, IEEE’s new open access, multi-disciplinary journal, IEEE Access, and fully open access topical journals will draw on technical communities for peer reviewers and apply the same care in peer review to ensure that the best possible articles are published.
+In addition, IEEE’s open access, multi-disciplinary journal, IEEE Access, and fully open access topical journals draw on technical communities for peer reviewers and apply the same care in peer review to ensure that the best possible articles are published.

 Q: How does a reader access an open access article?

 A: Readers will continue to access IEEE-supported content through the IEEE Xplore Digital Library.
 Open access articles will be labeled as open access and available to all readers, regardless of their subscription base.

 Q: How does an author get a copy of the open access article for posting?